 ruins.
 Some of the old houses are well maintained, and look so great!
 Others

 I have seen the town in half a hour, and see no reason to stay.
 The next sight is 50 kilometres away, and I hope to find a roadside hotel.
 I do, just one kilometre from the centre of town, and to the right price.
 And from my balcony, I can see some of the old, charming houses.

 He start pulling the tire off with a pneumatic gun, but fail.
-Then he get a bigger one, but neither bold move.
+Then he get a bigger one, but neither of the four bolds move.
 Then he find a manual tool with half a meter stick and a big hammer.
 But despite he stands on the stick, and hammer intensely, nothing happens.
-He find the two-hander for trucks, although he warn me: It ca brake the bolts.
+He find the two-hander pneumatic gun for trucks, although he warn me: It can brake the bolts.
 After quite some effort, they finally loosens.

 It is a fantastic drive the 50 kilometres to Bran, through low mountains with fantastic houses, small patches of grass and hay, conifers and horse wagons.
 Then I reach a vide valley, and here are more hay and a few fields with crops.
 The sun is nice and warm, and it turns out to be a great day.

 Bran is a little town with a famous castle.
 I park right at the exit from the castle, and do a loop around town.
 Here are real quiet, but the castle only opens in ten minutes.
 The long line of souvenir shops are slowly opening, and then the hordes arrivals.

 The castle; commonly known as "Dracula's Castle" does not really look like much from below, sitting on a real pointy but little outcrop.
 I try to keep in front of the rest, and enters the castle alone.
 It is a truly pleasure to explore inside.
 It is a maze of corridors, staircases, halls and small rooms.